james-simon/james-simon.github.io/_posts/2024-03-02-neuro-learnings.md

 category: neuroscience, research
 ---

-Have you ever lived in a neighborhood for years and realized, as you prepare to move out, that you never got to know the people who live next door?
+Have you ever lived in a neighborhood for years and realized, as you prepare to move out, that you never got to know the guy who lives next door?
 For me, that unknown neighbor is the field of neuroscience.
 I am nearing the end of a PhD in [a lab that does largely neuroscience](deweeselab.com) and live under the umbrella of the [Redwood Center for Theoretical Neuroscience](https://redwood.berkeley.edu/](https://redwood.berkeley.edu/), but I confess I’ve never engaged with the field in any serious way.

 As with that neighbor you don’t really know, I’ve often *seen* neuroscience — I regularly pass by it on the sidewalk, so to speak, exchanging cordial pleasantries but never really engaging, always with something just a little more important to do.
 Look, I’m sure neuroscience is a *nice guy* and all that, but we just don’t have that much in common!
-A lot of people seem to like him, but we’ve just never really clicked!
+A lot of people seem to like him, but we’ve just never really clicked -- and besides, isn't he the one with all those rats?
 It’s hard for me to understand what he’s saying or why, so when we pass each other on the street, I usually just smile and nod and continue on my way.

 **No more.
 I’ve decided to learn some neuroscience.
 These past weeks, I’ve been doing basic reading in an effort to absorb some of the big ideas.
 This post will summarize some of what I’ve learned.** If you come from a similar academic background and have a similar curiosity, perhaps you’ll find some of this interesting.

-## Why would I learn neuroscience?
+### Why would I learn neuroscience?

 I’m doing this for two main reasons.
 The first is self-knowledge: I’m in a reflective period in which I aim to better understand myself, and I suspected that some basic neuro- and cognitive science might help me better understand my own experience — and indeed it has!
 Seeing the important ways in which our brains are hacky really gives me a sense of humility and a feeling that human experience is often different and much stranger than we conceive it to be, so we ought to really look at it.
 The second is more general: if you’ve never touched a field, there are often big foundational ideas sitting on the surface for you to learn, and so a fairly short period of learning can give outsize returns because you’re on the steep part of the learning curve.
 That also turned out to be true — I’d underestimated how much we know about the brain, and how easily some of my naive notions could be improved.

-## Plan of attack
+### Plan of attack

 I’m a physicist by training, and I like to think about general principles and big ideas, so over the past few weeks I read Sterling and Laughlin’s *Principles of Neural Design.* This is an introductory book focused less on the specifics of anatomy and much more on broad principles which govern neural circuitry across brain regions and across species.
 This was a good match for the level of detail at which I wanted to learn things — I don’t need to know about, say, the superior temporal gyrus or the difference between norepinephrine and epinephrine, but I do want to know that neural circuitry aggressively tries to minimize wire length and energy consumption.
 It gives a nice overview of how someone familiar with physical or systems thinking could begin to start thinking about the brain.
 I also read some of Kandel et al.’s *Principles of Neural Science*,[^1] a classic introductory text.